 Analyzing JPMorgan Chase's Unusual Options Activity

-JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Thursday.
-The stock price moved down to $151.5 following the option alert.
+On Friday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
+After the option alert, the stock price moved down to $150.84.

 Understanding Sentiment